shivakumardhandapani/Robotics-Sensing-and-Navigation/README.md

 ## Contents

 - Lab and assignments covering various topics in robotics sensing and navigation
-- Project report on the implementation and analysis of LiDAR-Inertial Odometry Simultaneous Localization and Mapping (LIO-SLAM) with Iterative Extended Kalman Filter (IEKF) and Scan Context (SC)
+- Project on the implementation and analysis of LiDAR-Inertial Odometry Simultaneous Localization and Mapping (LIO-SLAM) with Iterative Extended Kalman Filter (IEKF) and Scan Context (SC)

 ## Key Topics Covered